mariamebah4582/Promotional-email-05-22/README.md

 This is a recreated sample promotional email from the company SHEIN

-This email templates was tested using Email On Acid, and renderes through all major email clients such as:
+This email template was tested using Email On Acid, and renderes through all major email clients such as:

 * Outlook
 * Gmail